legit-jb/horiseon-refactor/README.md

 "<span role="img" aria-label="people at a conference table collaborating on bussiness and search optimization strategies"> </span>"

 was added to give some text if it can be read.
 If it is skipped, the consumer doesn't miss any needed information.
-Its more of a bunus.
+Its more of a bonus.

 **********NOTE***********
 Since accessibiily compliance was a priority, a style change needed to be made.